Correct-by-Design Control Synthesis of Stochastic Multi-agent Systems: a Robust Tensor-based Solution: Introduction

 \section{Introduction}

-Advances in computational power have enabled the development of large-scale systems in safety-critical domains like smart grids and traffic management \cite{venayagamoorthy2011dynamic}.
-These systems involve numerous agents with complex or uncertain dynamics \cite{venayagamoorthy2011dynamic}, \cite{julian2019deep}.
-While connectivity improves coordination, it also increases complexity and risk.
-Temporal-logic specifications provide a formal way to express safety objectives for stochastic multi-agent systems modeled as general Markov decision processes (gMDP), in which stochasticity is governed by a Markov kernel and observed through output mappings \cite{wolff2012robust}, \cite{schon2023verifying}, \cite{cai2025safety}.
-In this framework, safety is encoded as a reachability problem on the product of the system and an automaton, which enables quantitative guarantees \cite{baier2008principles,belta2017formal}.
-To formalize and certify such guarantees, the continuous nature of the state (and possibly action) spaces motivates finite abstractions, with stochastic simulation relations providing certified bounds that link abstract and original models \cite{tabuada2009verification,abate2010approximate,desharnais2004metrics}.
+Advances in computational power have enabled the development of large-scale systems in safety-critical domains like smart grids and traffic management.
+These systems involve numerous agents with complex or uncertain dynamics. \ruohan{A common approach in the multi-agent control literature is to consider decoupled agent dynamics, with the multi-agent nature arising through shared objectives and coordinated synthesis \cite{wang2025distributed,wiltz2025parallelized}.
+At the same time, coordinating multiple agents increases system complexity and risk.
+Temporal-logic specifications provide a formal way to express safety objectives for stochastic multi-agent systems \cite{vlahakis2024probabilistic} modeled as general Markov decision processes (gMDP), in which stochasticity is governed by a Markov kernel and observed through output mappings \cite{schon2023verifying,cai2025safety}.} In this framework, safety is encoded as a reachability problem on the product of the system and an automaton, which enables quantitative guarantees \cite{baier2008principles,belta2017formal}.
+To formalize and certify such guarantees, the continuous nature of the state (and possibly action) spaces motivates finite abstractions, with stochastic simulation relations providing certified bounds that link abstract and original models \cite{tabuada2009verification,desharnais2004metrics}.

 Correct-by-design control synthesis for stochastic systems with temporal-logic specifications faces the curse of dimensionality, as computational cost grows exponentially with system size, rendering synthesis intractable \cite{liu2021symbolic}.
-Prior efforts mitigate this mainly via scalable abstractions rather than accelerating the synthesis step itself \cite{mallik2018compositional,haesaert2020robust,liu2021symbolic,schon2023verifying}.
-In single-agent settings, however, abstraction-based approaches can surpass abstraction-free methods in quantitative accuracy while retaining certified guarantees \cite{zamani2015symbolic}.
+Prior efforts mitigate this mainly via scalable abstractions rather than accelerating the synthesis step itself \cite{haesaert2020robust,liu2021symbolic,schon2023verifying}.
+When compared to abstraction-free methods \citep{jagtap2020formal,vlahakis2024probabilistic}, abstraction-based approaches can surpass abstraction-free methods in quantitative accuracy while retaining certified guarantees \cite{lavaei2021compositional}.
 Yet, due to scalability bottlenecks in compositional analysis, such abstraction-driven techniques have not been realized at scale for multi-agent systems.